-This project will utilise a range of econometric approaches to analyse entrepreneurial activity, the growth in Social enterprise and the changing role of the third sector.
-Research will focus on the early stages of entrepreneurial activity and also on the survival and performance of small businesses in Wales (and beyond) as a means to contribute to economic growth and more widely, wellbeing.
+This project utilised a range of econometric approaches to analyse entrepreneurial activity, the growth in Social enterprise and the changing role of the third sector.
+Research focused on the early stages of entrepreneurial activity and also on the survival and performance of small businesses in Wales (and beyond) as a means to contribute to economic growth and more widely, wellbeing.

-The methodological framework will draw from a suite of econometric approaches, dependent on data availability and suitability.
-It is anticipated that these will include production function estimators, hazard models of survival and probit modelling techniques.
-Where possible, a longitudinal perspective will be taken, but comparability of data over time may mean that cross sectional analysis will be used.
+The methodological framework drew from a suite of econometric approaches, dependent on data availability and suitability.
+It was anticipated that these will include production function estimators, hazard models of survival and probit modelling techniques.
+Where possible, a longitudinal perspective would be taken, but comparability of data over time meant that, at times, cross sectional analysis was used.